clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/4-exercise-configure-ddos-protection-virtual-network-using-azure-portal.md

 ## Task 8: Clean up resources

-> [!NOTE] Remember to remove any newly created Azure resources that you no longer use.
+\[!NOTE\]<br> Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.

 1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.